caseywhorton/lands-between-RAG/README.md

 Had to remove excessive markdown formatting using regex.

 In this example, I had a reddit post that was directly related to a single weapon.

+This is a chance to show a hallucination.

 When I tried the openAI API to ask about the Venemous Fang weapon it said something like 'i dont have access to new reddit stuff', but when I added the retrieved documents from my Pinecone index then it returned some viable results.